Nashyn/Strangely-Project/README.md

 - The Excel sheet : [ImplementationSmellsFinal.xlsx](./readme/ImplementationSmellsFinal.xlsx)
 - Preview:
 ![Image](./readme/ImplementationSmells.png)
+- These are all false positive smells, Thier reason for being false positive is shown below.

 ## ▪️Other clean code practices <a name = "other_clean"></a>
 1. We've separated CSS and JavaScript for improved maintainability and readability.